RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * If one person needs to be referenced in a large number of objects, it is better to use a **role** object and then place that person in the **role** object.
 If that person leaves your company, it is simple to modify the **role** object.
 * The **role** object is identified by the "nic-hdl:" attribute.
 This is a label, usually made up from the initials of the function and the database "source:" (for example, CREW-RIPE).
 * The "nic-hdl:" can use an international country code instead of the database source as the suffix or omit the suffix (for example CREW-NL or just CREW).
-* The user can specify the "nic-hdl:" when the object is created or can use the "AUTO-n&lt;optional letter Combination&gt;" construction, where n is any number <font color="green"> greater than 0</font>.
+* The user can specify the "nic-hdl:" when the object is created or can use the "AUTO-n&lt;optional letter Combination&gt;" construction, where n is any number greater than 0.
 * The "nic-hdl:" attributes of the **person** and **role** objects share the same name space in the database.
 You cannot create a **person** and **role** using the same "nic-hdl:".
 The "nic-hdl:" must be unique across both object types.
-* <font color="green">After you have created a **role** object, the "role:" attribute cannot be changed by users.
-Under some circumstances it can be changed by the Database Administrator.</font>
 * <font color="green">Under exceptional circumstances the Database Administrator can convert a **person** object into a **role** object.</font>
-* <font color="green">The "abuse-mailbox:" attribute specifies the email address to which abuse complaints should be sent.
-When this attribute is specified no other email address should be used for abuse complaints.</font>
+* The "abuse-mailbox:" attribute specifies the email address to which abuse complaints should be sent.
+When this attribute is specified no other email address should be used for abuse complaints.

 Here is a **role** object template: